 My education being as flawed as the next guy’s, I had never read “Babbitt” or anything else written by Lewis, my sole interaction with the first American winner of the Nobel Prize in literature being a lifelong struggle not to confuse him with Upton Sinclair, author of “The Jungle,” which I did read.
 (Mnemonic device: Up is how you want to throw after reading about Chicago meatpacking in “The Jungle.”)

 I did know that “babbitt,” lowercase b, has entered the language describing, as Webster’s puts it, “a business or professional man who conforms unthinkingly to prevailing middle-class standards.”
 Which was criticism in 1922 but a century later, with society fracturing and half the individuals pursuing some insane conspiracy theory or cracked cult, now seems like a lost Eden.
 At least Babbitt cared what others thought.

 The novel isn’t bad.
-George Babbitt is an unscrupulous real estate agent with desperate yearnings for social approval.
+George Babbitt is an unscrupulous real estate agent with overwhelming yearnings for social approval.
 We meet his dull wife, restless daughters and mechanically inclined son.
 I would recommend it wholeheartedly but, alas, jumped the gun and finished it months ago.

 Giving myself time to proceed to “Main Street,” Lewis’ 1920 bestseller, a superior book, given the strength of its main character, Carol Kennicott, married to a doctor in the small town of Gopher Prairie, which she becomes increasingly desperate to escape.
 Kennicott is to Babbitt as a CGI dinosaur is to a wooden marionette.